AsadJeewa/Learning-to-Generalise-in-Sparse-Reward-Navigation-Environments/README.md

 **Training**

+- Hypeparameters can be adjusted in config/config.yaml. **NB:** Place config/config.yaml in *HOME*/ folder

 - Train agents using the mlagents-learn command: Refer to https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-Configuration-File.md for further details

 > mlagents-learn config/config.yaml  --env=env/Environment --run-id=<run-identifier> --env-args=CURIOSITY

-- To train using the curriculum, specify the location of the curriculum file with the --curriculum arg.
-Place curiculua/curriculum.yaml in *HOME*/ folder
+- To train using the curriculum, specify the location of the curriculum file with the --curriculum arg. **NB:** Place curiculua/curriculum.yaml in *HOME*/ folder

 > mlagents-learn config/config.yaml  --env=env/Environment --run-id=<run-identifier> --curriculum=config/curricula/curriculum.yaml --env-args=CURRICULUM

-- Hypeparameters can be adjusted in config/config.yaml.
-Place config/config.yaml in *HOME*/ folder

-- **--env** refers to the location of the environment executable.
-Unzip Environment.zip and place contents in *HOME*/env/
+- **--env** refers to the location of the environment executable. **NB:** Unzip Environment.zip and place contents in *HOME*/env/

 - **--run-identifier** allocates a unique identifier for the run